sophiajt/jntrnr.github.io/content/2023-02-13-youtube-addiction-one-month-sober.md

 One of the things that made me try to find out what was wrong with me was my declining mental health.
 Part of me wanted to become a shut-in and lose myself, and another part of me wanted to fight this.
 I felt worse as the weeks passed.

-Once I stopped YouTube, I knew I needed a few things: I needed to understand *why* I got addicted in the first place, and I needed to work on both healthier habits.
+Once I stopped YouTube, I knew I needed a few things: I needed to understand *why* I got addicted in the first place, and I needed to work on healthier habits.

 This is still very early on for me, but I wanted to mention a few things I did: